xapple/forest_puller/README.md

 ### Diabolo (hpffre)

-Is a consortium of 33 partners from 25 countries.
+Was a project run by a consortium of 33 partners from 25 countries.
 Experts in the fields of policy analysis, forest inventory, forest modelling.
 7 work packages.

  Link: http://diabolo-project.eu/